 Parking is in the drive with separate access to the Annex.Additional notes

-There is tea and coffee facilities included in the rooms, however, if you require a delicious breakfast in our dining room using the best local ingredients please do not hesitate to ask. £10 per head for cereal, yoghurt, fruit, orange juice, Tea/Coffee and toast followed by a freshly cooked full English Breakfast.Guest interaction
+There is tea and coffee facilities included in both rooms and a fridge in one, however, if you require a delicious breakfast in our dining room using the best local ingredients please do not hesitate to ask in advance - £10 per head for cereal, yoghurt, fruit, orange juice, Tea/Coffee and toast followed by a freshly cooked full English Breakfast.Guest interaction

-Our House is close the beautiful walk along the river Wye to the picturesque village of Ashford in the Water and Bakewell in the heart of the Peak District.
-There are many Places, Walks and Pubs to enjoy please see below and pictures on our site;Getting around
+Our House is a 12 minute walk through fields along the river Wye to the picturesque village of Ashford in the Water or via a riverside meadow to Bakewell the Peak District capital.
+There are many Places, Walks and Pubs to enjoy in this unique area so please see below and pictures on our Airbnb site for ideas to wet your appetite;Getting around